Edward Said Papers, 1940s-2006

 • Series V: Subject Files, 1950s-2004

 This series contains subject and research files; many of these materials relate to Said's work as an activist.
 There is a substantial amount of research material related to the Middle East, as well as material related to Said's interests in music.
+There is some overlap between Series III, Series IV, and Series V, due in part to the number of processors that worked on the collection over time, and the large component of general research material contained in the papers.

-• Series VI: Audiovisual Materials, 1990s, undated
+• Series VI: Audiovisual Materials, 1977-2004

 This subseries contains audiocassettes, audio reels, and videotapes.
 These are primarily of appearances, conferences, and interviews featuring Said.